abhinandan-0401/VectorVaultAI/GCP_DEPLOYMENT.md

 ## Application Architecture

 The application consists of:
-1. **Flask backend API** - Handles document indexing, storage, and search
+1. **Flask backend API** - Handles document processing, vector embedding, and search operations
 2. **Streamlit web interface** - User-friendly frontend for interacting with the system
+3. **MongoDB Atlas** - Vector database for storing embeddings and enabling semantic search
-3. **Cloud Storage** - Persists the FAISS index and document metadata
+4. **Cloud Storage** - Stores PDF files and document metadata

-In our deployment, both Flask and Streamlit run in the same container, managed by supervisord.
+In this deployment, both Flask and Streamlit run in separate containers, each managed by Cloud Run.

 ## Prerequisites